 Gr 1 – 2 Teacher

-Paula Scholtz is a parent of two children in the school.
-She has four years of preschool teaching experience at Bushken Pre-Primary and has done her diploma in Early Childhood Development.
+Paula has four years of preschool teaching experience at Bushken Pre-Primary and has done her diploma in Early Childhood Development.
+She previously taught the Pre-Primary class and the children are just naturally drawn to her kind and caring personality.
 She is inspired by the Reggio Emilia approach to learning and believes that children learn through exploration and discovery.
 Paula aims to provide a nurturing environment to help children grow in confidence as their passion for learning increases.
 Her desire is to equip children to be the best that they can be – to discover their own unique strengths and learning style.
 We love the kindness and compassion that Paula brings to our team.

 Jessica van Graan

 Jessica is the Grade 3 teacher at Bushwillow school, a school parent and a mother of three children.
 She has twelve years of teaching experience in multiple schools around South Africa and has home schooled her own children.
 As a board member she brings in expertise in child-centred and holistic curriculum development, school organisation and event planning.
 Her creativity and child-focused approach are key assets to our board!

 Gr 4 Teacher